leadlineit/ansible-role-fail2ban/README.md

 Author Information
 ------------------

-This role was created by Stas Stavnichuk.
+This role was created by Stas Stavnichuk and Artem Kasianchuk.